CatboyDark/Eris/README.md

 	Send a message when a member joins the server:
 	- `welcome > messageToggle: true`
 	- `welcome > channel` Enter a channel ID to send the message.
 	- `welcome > message` Customize the message.
 Leave empty for default.
+Type @member to ping the member.

 	Assign new members a role:
 	- `welcome > roleToggle: true`